lunanfoldomics/Cinnamon-GUI/README.md

 ### Features
 - **Advanced CNN Models**: Utilize state-of-the-art convolutional neural networks optimized for digital pathology.
-- **Multimodal Learning Capabilities**: Integrate multiple types of data to improve diagnostic accuracy.
+- **Multimodal Learning Capabilities**: Integrate multiple types of data to improve analysis accuracy (only for research purpose).
 - **User-Friendly Interface**: Simplify the workflow with an intuitive GUI, designed for professionals without technical expertise.
-- **Scalable Solutions**: Suitable for individual researchers and large healthcare organizations.
+- **Scalable Solutions**: Suitable for individual researchers and large organizations.

 ### Installation
 1. Download the latest version of CINNAMON-GUI from our [official repository](https://github.com/lunanfoldomics/Cinnamon-GUI/).